MaastrichtU-IDS/dsri-helm-charts/charts/jupyterlab/README.md

 - jupyter/pyspark-notebook
 - jupyter/all-spark-notebook

-You can also extend those images to build a custom one with all the packages you need already installed, checkout https://github.com/MaastrichtU-IDS/jupyterlab for an example of a custom image build.
+You can also extend those images to build a custom one with all the packages you need already installed, we recommend you to take a look at the instructions of our custom JupyterLab image at https://github.com/MaastrichtU-IDS/jupyterlab

 ## Installing the Chart